intel/confidential-computing-documentation/docs/child_docs/intel-tdx-enabling-guide/docs/02/infrastructure_setup.md

         It is only possible to retrieve a new PM by triggering "SGX Factory Reset" in the BIOS by setting the corresponding BIOS setting to *Enabled*.
         As a result, the CPUs will establish a new shared platform key and that a new registration is necessary afterwards.

-3. On the host OS of platform to register, use the following commands to extract the PM from the `pckid_retrieval.csv` and store the result in the file `platformmanifest.bin`:
+3. On the host OS of platform to register, use the following commands to extract the PM from the `<hostname>.csv` and store the result in the file `platformmanifest.bin`:

     === "CentOS Stream 9"

         ``` { .text }
         sudo dnf config-manager --set-enabled crb
         sudo dnf install -y ocaml-csv
-        csvtool col 6 pckid_retrieval.csv | xxd -r -p > platformmanifest.bin
+        sudo bash -c "csvtool col 6 $(hostnamectl --static).csv | xxd -r -p > $(hostnamectl --static)-pm.bin"
         ```

-    === "Ubuntu 23.10"
+    === "Ubuntu 24.04"

         ``` { .text }
         sudo apt-get install -y csvtool
-        csvtool col 6 pckid_retrieval.csv | xxd -r -p > platformmanifest.bin
+        sudo bash -c "csvtool col 6 $(hostnamectl --static).csv | xxd -r -p > $(hostnamectl --static)-pm.bin"
         ```
     === "openSUSE Leap 15.5 or SUSE Linux Enterprise Server 15-SP5"

         ``` { .text }
         sudo zypper install -y ocaml-csv
-        csvtool col 6 pckid_retrieval.csv | xxd -r -p > platformmanifest.bin
+        sudo bash -c "csvtool col 6 $(hostnamectl --static).csv | xxd -r -p > $(hostnamectl --static)-pm.bin"
         ```

 4. Dependent on the used option of this method:

     1. Online option: nothing needs to be done.
-    2. Offline option: use any out-of-band mechanism to copy the `platformmanifest.bin` file from the platform to register to a platform with Internet access.
+    2. Offline option: use any out-of-band mechanism to copy the `<hostname>-pm.bin` file from the platform to register to a platform with Internet access.

-    Independent of the used option, we call the platform with Internet access *Registration Platform* in the following, and we assume that the `platformmanifest.bin` file is stored at the path `<pm_path>`.
+    Independent of the used option, we call the platform with Internet access *Registration Platform* in the following.

 5. On the Registration Platform, send the PM to the [registration REST API endpoint of the IRS](https://api.portal.trustedservices.intel.com/content/documentation.html#register-platform).
-    As shown in the linked API documentation, this can be done with a simple `curl` command (after adjusting the path placeholder):
+    As shown in the linked API documentation, this can be done with a simple `curl` command (after adjusting the hostname placeholder):

     === "CentOS Stream 9"

         ``` { .text }
         curl -i \
-        --data-binary @<pm_path> \
+        --data-binary @<hostname>-pm.bin \
         -X POST "https://api.trustedservices.intel.com/sgx/registration/v1/platform" \
         -H "Content-Type: application/octet-stream"
         ```

-    === "Ubuntu 23.10"
+    === "Ubuntu 24.04"

         ``` { .text }
         curl -i \
-        --data-binary @<pm_path> \
+        --data-binary @<hostname>-pm.bin \
         -X POST "https://api.trustedservices.intel.com/sgx/registration/v1/platform" \
         -H "Content-Type: application/octet-stream"
         ```